All Episodes

 We're going to talk about that, Wolfgang.

-And Bloomberg, this is in the news.
+And Bloomberg, this was in the news.

-He false started it a day before as well.
+He false-started the day before as well.

 I mean, they were licking their lips.